 The Breakdown on Benzodiazepines

-While both are most widely prescribed to treat anxiety and panic disorders, Xanax and Klonopin have distinct other medical uses as well.
+While both are among the most common benzos used to treat anxiety and panic disorders, Xanax and Klonopin have distinct other medical uses as well.
 Xanax has also been found to be effective against:

 - Anxiety specifically co-occurring with depression

 - Agoraphobia-based panic disorders

 - Nausea due to chemotherapy when used in combination with other medications

 Klonopin has an even wider range of medicinal uses outside of anxiety, including: